Take items to an ecocentre – Agglomeration residents

 • Household waste: use the domestic pickup

-• Medication: take it to a pharmacy
+• Medications and syringes: take them to a pharmacy

 • Old clothing that can no longer be worn